 Arched windows are a popular way for builders to make a dramatic design statement.
 Arched windows are commonly found over the front door, in kitchens, and even over the door to the master bedroom.
 Arched windows are also used in family rooms over standard windows.
 Arched windows are normally semi circular windows.
 There are two ways to cover your arched windows.

 Wood blinds and cell shades can be custom fitted to the exact measurement of your arched window for an inside mount custom fit.
-Send us a cutout template of your arch window and we can make the wood blind or cell shade to that size.
+Send us a cutout template of your arch window and we can make the window coverings to that size.

 You pay attention to the towels, the rugs, and the shower curtain.
-The bathroom window shade or bathroom window blind should complement the rest of your bathroom décor.
+The bathroom window treatments should complement the rest of your bathroom décor.

 Window treatments for the bathroom should be made from a material that will withstand the humidity caused by the hot water run by the shower and bath.
-Faux wood is a great choice for a horizontal blind as they are less likely to warp than a wood blind, and the lower cost is an added bonus.
-Aluminum mini blinds are also a very good choice as they will not warp or fade either.
+Faux wood is a great choice for a horizontal window treatment as they are less likely to warp than one made of wood, and the lower cost is an added bonus.
+Aluminum minis are also a very good choice as they will not warp or fade either.
 Window shades can be used, and will provide you with the most choices.

-Keeping your bathroom business private is also very important, and this can be accomplished with most any choice of window blind or shade.
-Honeycomb shades and Roman shades also give you the option of dropping the shade from the top, as well as being raised from the bottom.
+Keeping your bathroom business private is also very important, and this can be accomplished with most any choice of window covering.
+Honeycombs and Romans also give you the option of dropping the shade from the top, as well as being raised from the bottom.
 This feature, referred to as Top Down/Bottom Up, is a great way to allow light in, and prying eyes out.

 The bottom rail is a part of horizontal blinds.
-Horizontal blinds area made with a cord running vertically through the slats, and are for the raising and lowering the blind, as well as the tilt function.
-The bottom rail is the thicker material that secures these cords, known as ladders, at the bottom of the horizontal blind.
+Horizontal window treatments are made with a cord running vertically through the slats, and are for the raising and lowering them, as well as tilting them.
+The bottom rail is the thicker material that secures these cords, known as ladders, at the bottom of the treatment.
 The bottom rail is made from wood, faux wood, or aluminum, depending on the material used for each product.

 Horizontal blinds are mounted using a box bracket.
-The box bracket mounts to the inside of the window frame, or on the outside of the window, depending on how you mount your horizontal blinds.
+The box bracket mounts to the inside of the window frame, or on the outside of the window, depending on how you mount them.
 Once the box bracket is mounted, the window blind will slide into the bracket for easy mounting.

-This is the cord, usually made of polyester for a long life, that runs vertically through the slats of a horizontal window blind, to control the raising and lowering of the blind, as well as the tilt function of the window blind.
+This is the cord, usually made of polyester for a long life, that runs vertically through the slats of a horizontal window blind, to control the raising and lowering, as well as the tilt function.

 The center support bracket is used for horizontal blinds that are too wide to be comfortably supported by the 2 end brackets.
-Faux wood blinds are heavier than bass wood blinds, so can require center support brackets in a smaller blind.
-The size of the slat used in your horizontal window blind will also make a difference.
-The 2 1/2” window blinds are going to require the center support bracket in a smaller width than a 1” horizontal blind, or a 2” horizontal window blind.
-Aluminum Mini blinds requirements will also vary depending on whether you are installing ½” mini blinds, 1” mini blinds, or 2” mini blinds.
+Faux woods are heavier than bass woods, so they can require center support brackets on a smaller size.
+The size of the slat can also make a difference.
+The 2 1/2” slats are going to require the center support bracket in a smaller width than a 1” or a 2” horizontal window treatment.
+Aluminum Minis center support bracket requirements will also vary depending on whether you are installing ½”, 1”, or 2” minis.

 This is the depth available for inside mounting your window treatment.
 Horizontal window blinds typically require a greater clearance than a window shade.
-Door blinds normally have a very small clearance and often require you to use outside mounting of your door blind.
-1” horizontal blinds are ideal for outside mounting of a horizontal door blind.
+Door blinds normally have a very small clearance and often require you to use outside mounting.
+1” horizontals are ideal for outside mounting on a door window.

-Cloth tape is available on most of the horizontal blinds.
-Cloth tape is a great way to further customize your window blinds, and can be a great way to help decorate your window treatment.
+Cloth tape is available on most horizontal blinds.
+Cloth tape is a great way to further customize your window treatments, and can be a great way to help decorate them.
 Cloth tapes are mounted over the ladders of the blinds giving the added benefit of covering the holes used for threading the ladders, blocking out any light that would filter through.

-Continuous cord loop is used for raising and lowering your horizontal blind or shade.
-A standard lift cord works by pulling on it to raise your horizontal blind or window shade, and then locking the cord into place by moving the cord over to engage the cord lock.
-This extends the cord, and in the case of long shades and blinds, can result in having the cord lying on the floor.
+Continuous cord loop is used for raising and lowering your horizontal window covering.
+A standard lift cord works by pulling on it to raise your horizontal treatment, and then locking the cord into place by moving the cord over to engage the cord lock.
+This extends the cord, and in the case of long window coverings, can result in having the cord lying on the floor.
 You can loop the excess cord around an included cord cleat to keep the window treatment cord from tangling or from just being in the way.
 Continuous cord is a looped cord that raises and lowers the blind or shade by pulling in one direction to raise the window blind or window shade, and lowers the blind or shade by pulling in the opposite direction.
 The advantages of having this feature are that the cord length never changes, and it is actually a safety feature as young children or pets will not likely become entangled in it.

 The length of the lift cord, and the tilt mechanism.
 The control length is typically half the overall length of your window blind or window shade.
 This applies to the tilt mechanism when it the mechanism is a pull cord.
 If your window blind uses a tilt wand, the length of the wand can be shorter than that of a pull cord.